tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Shut down the machine fully.
 Connect the flash drive with the installer ISO to a USB-C port through the USB A to C adapter.
 If on a Mac mini, you must use the USB-C ports as U-Boot does not support the USB-A ports at this time.
 If not using Wi-Fi, connect the Ethernet cable to the network port or adapter as well.

 Start the Mac, and U-Boot should start booting from the USB drive.
-After a short delay, GRUB will start, then the NixOS installer (the default GRUB option is fine).
+GRUB will start, then the NixOS installer after a short delay (the default GRUB option is fine).
 You will get a console prompt once booting completes.
 Run the command `sudo su` to get a root prompt in the installer.

 If you've already installed something to the internal NVMe drive, U-Boot will try to boot it first.
 To instead boot from USB, hit a key to stop autoboot when prompted, then run the command `run bootcmd_usb0`.